Improved Bounds for the Greedy Strategy in Optimization Problems with Curvature: Preliminaries

 We first define optimal and greedy solutions for \eqref{problem} as follows:

 \emph{Optimal solution}: A set $O$ is called an optimal solution of (\ref{problem}) if

 where the right-hand side denotes the collection of arguments that maximize $ f(\cdot)$ on $\mathcal{I}$.
 Note that there may exist more than one optimal solution for problem~(\ref{problem}).
-When $(X,\mathcal{I})$ is a matroid with cardinality $K$ of the maximal set, then any optimal solution can be extended to a set of size $K$ because of the augmentation property of the matroid and the monotoneity of the set function $f$.
+When $(X,\mathcal{I})$ is a matroid of rank $K$, then any optimal solution can be extended to a set of size $K$ because of the augmentation property of the matroid and the monotoneity of the set function $f$.

 \emph{Greedy solution}: A set $G=\{g_1,g_2,\ldots,g_{K}\}$ is called a \emph{greedy} solution of~(\ref{problem}) if

 and for $i=2,\ldots,K,$

 Note that there may exist more than one greedy solution for problem~(\ref{problem}). \begin{Theorem}\cite{conforti1984submodular} Let $(X,\mathcal{I})$ be a matroid and $f$: $2^X\rightarrow \mathbb{R}$ be a polymatroid function with total curvature $c$.
 Then, any greedy solution $G$ satisfies